- May 27, 1942

-Piers Raymond Courage was a British Formula 1 driver born in Colchester, on 27th of May 1942.
+Piers Raymond Courage was born in May 1942 in Colchester.
 His family owned the famous Courage brewing business in the 18th century.
 Piers, born in the midst of the World War 2, had a chance to live a life of ease after he graduated at Eton College, but as a huge and passionate racing enthusiast, he decided to become a racing driver.

 The beginning of his career in the early 1960s was pretty bad.
 Driving his own Lotus 7, ’Porridge’, as he was nicknamed by his friends, mainly failed to finish the races.
 But, as he had a good financial backing, Piers could continue his career, driving a Lotus 22 in the European F3 Championship.
 He did relatively well in the selected races during 1964, and that secured him a full-time driving in 1965.